pymc-devs/pymc-data-umbrella/sprint/docstring_tutorial.md

 the docstring in PyMC while writing this guide.
 :::

-Once you have chosen, go to our [issue tracker (TODO: create issue)](https://github.com/pymc-devs/pymc/issues), check nobody is already working on it and comment that you are going to update it.
+Once you have chosen, go to our [issue tracker](https://github.com/pymc-devs/pymc/issues/5459), check nobody is already working on it and comment that you are going to update it.

 :::{important}